Democrats are feeling the heat to respond to the public's overwhelming demand for Medicare for All.

 - It must include a generous jobs program — with severance, jobs training, and retirement assistance for all impacted workers.

-To seize this opening, we’re focusing our efforts on a strategic, coordinated campaign led by DSA members and chapters to build congressional support for the new House Medicare for All bill.
-We’ve written a handy how-to guide to help chapters organize their campaign, which includes information on everything from building a local coalition with like-minded organizations to setting up and preparing for an in-person meeting with your representative.
+To seize this opening, we're focusing our efforts on a strategic, coordinated campaign led by DSA members and chapters to build and maintain congressional support for the House Medicare for All bill.
+We've written a handy how-to guide to help chapters organize their campaign, which includes information on everything from building a local coalition with like-minded organizations to setting up and preparing for an in-person meeting with your representative.

 Here's what you can do to get involved in this campaign: